 Consequently, NCSC is able to return expertise to the courts in a variety of forms — from Web resources to hands-on assistance.
 Voluntary state assessments - along with contributions from corporate general counsels, law firms and individuals - pay for the distribution of information from knowledge analysts and online sources, available free of charge to state trial and appellate courts and their administrative offices.

 To take advantage of tailored benefits, judges and court administrators can register for educational courses or contract with NCSC researchers and consultants for evaluation, assessment, and implementation of court improvement tools and methods.
-Here's more background on NCSC
+Learn more about NCSC.